Subtitle translation

 Upload your subtitle file

-Drag and drop or click to upload an SRT or VTT file from your device.
+Drag and drop or click to upload an SRT, VTT, or ASS file from your device.

 2. 2